patrikx3/gitlist/README.md

 # GitList

-This is Klaus Silveira's fork, since he doesn't work on this project anymore.
+This is Klaus Silveira's fork, with multiple themes, sub-modules and updated to PHP7 only and upgraded all components.

 # Release version/update info